Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Approach

 \subsubsection{Choice of hyper-parameters}

-As the number of nodes $N$ and the extent of damage $N_D$ increase, a larger dilation size $k$ is required to ensure that the mDAG remains connected.
-However, the number of parallel branches $K$ limits the maximum value of $k$ with $k_{max}=K$.
-It can be easily observed that if a $k$-hop mDAG with $\bm{A}_{dag}^k$ is connected, then for every $k_i<k\leq K$, the $k_i$-hop mDAG is connected.
-Therefore, we only need to ensure that the mDAG is connected in the worst-case scenario.
-Denote $H_{max}$ as the maximum hop number in the original USNET, we set the choice of $K$ as
+As the scales of nodes $N$ and damage $N_D$ increase, mDAG with a larger dilation size $k$ is more likely to be connected.
+It can be easily observed that once a $k$-hop mDAG with $\bm{A}_{dag}^k$ is connected, then for every $k<k_i\leq K$, the $k_i$-hop mDAG is connected.
+Note that $k$ is limited by $k\leq K$, therefore, we only need to ensure that the mDAG on the $K$-th branch is always connected in the worst-case scenario.
+Denote $H_{max}$ as the maximum number of hops in the original USNET, we set the choice of $K$ as

 where $\lfloor\cdot\rfloor$ denotes the floor function.